 mob.
 07423 540068

-email: rcpeake@gmail.com
+email: rachelpeakedba@outlook.com

 Summary

 I am a PRINCE2 qualified Data Engineer and member of the British Computer Society with 10 years + experience in front and back-end development using a windows stack.
-I have worked with companies such as ASDA, NHS and University of Oxford and the Myers Briggs Company and have skills in SQL Server 2008R2, 2012 and 2016, Hadoop, HDFS, Hive, Spark, AWS, GCP and Python.
+I have worked with companies such as the NHS, the University of Oxford and the Myers Briggs Company and have skills in SQL Server 2008R2, 2012 and 2016, Hadoop, HDFS, Hive, Spark, AWS, GCP and Python.
 I have supported the Leeds Teaching Hospital Trust Real-World Data team during the pandemic assisting with data modelling, governance and ETL processes to support COVID-19 research.
-I have previously delivered several high-quality applications for the University of Oxford and the NHS including student feedback dashboards, Pharmacy Services dashboards, clinical research data collection tools and medical image sorting/anonymisation apps.
+I delivered several high-quality applications for the University of Oxford and the NHS including student feedback dashboards, Pharmacy Services dashboards, clinical research data collection tools and medical image sorting/anonymisation apps.
 I am skilled in requirements gathering and systems analysis, development, testing and deployment, data extraction and visualisation.

 Continuing Professional Development/Technical Skills